deadlyvipers/dojo_rules/introduction.md

-Hell my name is David and I want to join your DoJo
+Hell my name is David and I want to join your DoJo.

+My favorite the git course!